 The key variables used to create the individual weight were: age (grouped) by sex and Government Office Region (GOR).
-The population figures used were taken from the mid-year population estimates.
-The average population of the two years was used; this was generated using the two most recent years of population data (2012-2013).
+The population figures used were taken from the mid-year population estimates.19 The average population of the two years was used; this was generated using the most recent years of population data (2014).

 The aim of the calibration weighting was to reduce non-response bias resulting from differential non-response at the household and individual interview.
-The calibration weights generated were re-scaled so that the sum of the weights equalled the number of participating individuals; these are the final individual weights (wti\Y56).
-Thus the final individual weights adjust for dwelling unit, catering unit and individual selection and for the age/sex and regional profiles of participating individuals.
-This weight should be used for any analyses of interview and food data in the combined Years 5-6 data.
+The calibration weights generated were re-scaled so that the sum of the weights equalled the number of participating individuals; these are the final individual weights (wti_Y78).
+Thus the final individual weights adjust for dwelling unit, catering unit and individual selection, and for the age/sex and regional profiles of participating individuals.
+This weight should be used for any analyses of interview and food data in the Years 7-8 data.

-9.4 Nurse interview non-response weight
+6.4 Nurse interview non-response weight

 Participants who completed three or four food diary days (i.e. those deemed fully productive) were asked to consent to a nurse visit.
-Approximately three quarters of these participants went on to do a nurse interview.
+Around 70% of these participants went on to do a nurse interview.
 Non-response weights were generated to adjust for differences between participants and non-participants to the nurse visit.

-There is a small difference in the approach used to create the nurse weights.
-In previous years the weights were generated in a two-step process; model then calibration.
-For the Years 5-6 weights the calibration step was dropped as the model produced weights that made the weighted profile of the nurse visit match the weighted profile of all individuals very closely.
+There is a small difference in the approach used to create the nurse weights; the calibration step was dropped as the model produced weights that made the weighted profile of the nurse visit match the weighted profile of all individuals very closely.
 The modelling step, however, remained the same; a logistic regression was be used to model the relationship between response to the nurse interview (coded into a binary outcome variable) and a set of predictor variables (socio-demographic, participant and household/catering unit characteristics collected during the interview).
 Adults and children were modelled separately as response behaviour can vary between the two groups.
 The weights from the two models were then combined into a single weight.